tvdboom/ATOM/docs_sources/api/feature_engineering/feature_generator.md

 <td width="80%" class="td_params">
 <p>
 <strong>symbolic_transformer: <a href="https://gplearn.readthedocs.io/en/stable/reference.html#symbolic-transformer">SymbolicTransformer</a></strong><br>
-Instance used to calculate the genetic features.
+Object used to calculate the genetic features.
 Only for the genetic strategy.
 </p>
 <strong>genetic_features: pd.DataFrame</strong><br>
-Dataframe of the newly created non-linear features.
+Information on the newly created non-linear features.
 Only for the genetic strategy.
 Columns include:
 <ul style="line-height:1.2em;margin-top:5px">
 <li><b>name:</b> Name of the feature (automatically created).</li>